Overview of the Examples

 - Overreliance on ATC for navigation and traffic avoidance can lead to inadequate situational awareness; remain independent in navigation and traffic avoidance.

-- Not planning for areas with limited ATC coverage increases the potential for navigational errors; understand ATC limitations.
+- Failure to plan for areas with limited ATC coverage increases the potential for navigational errors; understand ATC limitations.

 - Inadequate communication skills or knowledge of ATC procedures increases the likelihood of conflicts and pilot deviations; ensure clear, concise communication with ATC using proper phraseology.